 Brain activity on LSD (right) is much higher than normal.

-I think most psychonauts would attest to the ability of psychedelics, LSD included, to drastically alter the user’s thought patterns – to open the minds web of conditioning up to new perspectives, new ways of looking at situations.
+I think most psychonauts would attest to the ability of psychedelics—LSD included—to drastically alter the user’s thought patterns, to open the mind’s web of conditioning to new perspectives, new ways of looking at situations.
 And as Wayne Dyer, a famous spiritual teacher, is known to say, “If you change the way you look at things, the things you look at change.”

 A FUTURE WITHOUT FEAR

-Even though ranked as the second least harmful drug, just below Psilocybin Mushrooms, and far above Cannabis, Tobacco, and Alcohol, LSD remains illegal in the UK since 1966.
-Due to its schedule 1 status, it is extremely hard for researchers to get ahold of the substance, let alone fund research projects to try and attain the potential benefits, or negative side effects, of its use.
+Even though ranked as the second least harmful drug (just below psilocybin mushrooms) and far above cannabis, tobacco, and alcohol, LSD remains illegal in the UK since 1966.
+Due to its schedule 1 status, it is extremely hard for researchers to get a hold of the substance, let alone fund research projects to try to determine the potential benefits, or negative side effects, of its use.